Stable marriage and roommates problems with restricted edges: complexity and approximability

+\begin{proof} We firstly show how to solve {\sc min bp sm forbidden dec} in polynomial time.
+We assume that, for the purposes of this proof, the problem definition is modified so that, given an instance $\mathcal{I} = (G, O, P, K)$, we are required to find a matching $M$ in $G$ such that $M\cap P=\emptyset$ and $|bp(M)|\leq K$, or report that no such matching exists.

-\begin{proof} Our first observation is that the problem is trivially solvable if the target value $K$ satisfies $K \geq L$.
-In this case, deleting the $L$ forbidden edges from $E(G)$ and finding a stable matching in the remaining graph delivers a matching that is blocked in the original instance by only a subset of the removed edges.
-Thus, a matching $M$ with $M \cap P = \emptyset$ and $|bp(M)| \leq K$ always exists.
+Our first observation is that this problem is trivially solvable if the target value $K$ satisfies $K \geq L$.
+In this case, deleting the $L$ forbidden edges from $E(G)$ and finding a stable matching in the remaining graph delivers a matching that is blocked in the original instance by only a subset of the removed edges (if any).
+Thus, a matching $M$ with $M \cap P = \emptyset$ and $|bp(M)|\leq L\leq K$ always exists.